 Britain's Top 10 BeachesPosted: 2009-05-30

-I see that VisitBritain has come up a list of the top 10 beaches in Britain.
+I see that VisitBritain has come up with a list of the top 10 beaches in Britain.
 Its a bit of an odd list, with some beaches in what I would call the 'really crowded popular resort with candy wrappers scattered about the beach' category, and others in the 'natural beauty but not great for bathing' category.

 In short, the VisitBritain list is: